TABLE OF CONTENTS

 Some plans may be available statewide, while others are only available in certain regions or cities.

-There are some important considerations when shopping for individual coverage, whether for yourself or multiple people.
+There are some important considerations when shopping for cheap health insurance for individual coverage, whether for yourself or multiple people.
 These considerations include:

 When you’re purchasing a health care plan for yourself, your budget and your overall health are the two most important factors to consider.
 If you have minimal health concerns and don’t require prescriptions, you may be better off looking for a plan that provides a low monthly premium but higher deductibles.
 If, on the other hand, you have a chronic health condition that requires regular visits to a doctor or a specialist, you’ll want to consider a plan that has a higher monthly premium but a lower deductible.